Tutorial: Electricity-Only#

 then runs these jobs in the correct order.

-A job (here simplify_network
+A job (here build_powerplants

 ) will display its attributes and normally some logs below this block:

-rule simplify_network:
+rule build_powerplants:

-log: logs/simplify_network/elec_s.log
+log: logs/test/build_powerplants_s_6.log

-jobid: 4
+jobid: 43

-benchmark: benchmarks/simplify_network/elec_s
+benchmark: benchmarks/test/build_powerplants_s_6

-wildcards: simpl=
+wildcards: clusters=6

 Once the whole worktree is finished, it should state so in the terminal.